vcl/ng-vcl/src/ng-vcl/tour/README.md

 # vcl-tour-step and vcl-tour-overlay

-Simple and customizable application tour component with overlay
+Simple and customizable application tour component with overlay.

+Note: For the highlight to work, the target element has to have a background-color.

 ## Usage